 On the flip side, your skin is also highly receptive to positive change.
 If you identify your bad skincare habits and eliminate them, you can slow the aging process to achieve a younger-looking complexion.

-To help you on this path, here’s a look at some of the worst daily habits that are making your skin look older, including some lesser-known contributors to aging.
+To help you on this path, here’s a look at some of the worst daily habits and factors that are making your skin look older, including some lesser-known contributors to aging.

 Common Habits That Make Your Skin Look Older